dykyi-roman/architecture/hexagonal_architecture.md

 ![cqrs](docs/5.png)

 So far, we have only looked at what the hexagonal architecture looks like when applied to a single bounded context.
 But what happens when you have multiple bounded contexts that need to communicate with each other?
 In this case mapping between the different contexts would take place in the downstream system’s adapter.
-Client and Action has act as ports and HTTP is an adapter between them.
+Client and Action have acted as ports and HTTP is an adapter between them.
 ![cqrs](docs/7.png)

 The hexagonal architecture good scalable and suitable for implementing microservices.
 From a microservice’s perspective, all other microservices are parts of the outside world and are isolated via ports and adapters, just like the rest of the infrastructure.